 3. Pork Butt

 Pork Butt, also known as boston butt, is another cut of meat that is popular for smoking.
+It is commonly used to make pulled pork.
+You need to smoke pork butt to an internal temperature of 200 degrees to ensure the meat is tender enough to shred.

-It also has a lot of connective tissue — so cooking low and slow is the best way to do it.
+This is because it has a lot of connective tissue — so cooking low and slow is the best way to do it.

 If you’re looking for a relatively cheap cut that’s easy to smoke, then a boston butt is a good choice.
 However, you may need to use inject the meat.
 It can help boost the flavor and keep it juicy.